What are Deadlocks in Teradata?

 Teradata Deadlock Prevention in Action

-Two update statements execute simultaneously (‘Update 1’ and ‘Update 2’), and they want to update the same table.
-Each update intends to have the write lock:
+Two update statements (‘Update 1’ and ‘Update 2’) are executing simultaneously and attempting to modify the same table.
+Both updates require a write lock.

-“Pseudo table” or “Proxy” locking ensures that each request has to get the pseudo lock on a reserved rowhash before obtaining the required lock.
+To ensure each request obtains the required lock, “Pseudo table” or “Proxy” locking issues a pseudo lock on a reserved rowhash before acquiring the necessary lock.

-“proxy” or “pseudo table” locking defines an AMP, the gatekeeper to the locks for each table.
-The gatekeeper AMP for each table is found by hashing its “table id” value.
+“Proxy” or “pseudo table” locking designates an AMP as the gatekeeper of locks for every table.
+To locate the gatekeeper AMP for a given table, its “table id” value is hashed.

-In our example, two update statements want a write lock on the same table.
+In our example, two update statements require a write lock on the identical table.

 Teradata Deadlocks and BTEQ